 Use Business Credit Cards for Certain Startup Costs

 There’s a lot of business credit cards to choose from.
 But only some are specifically designed for saving money on startup costs.
-The Brex Corporate Card, for instance, offers a myriad of discounts and credits on everyday expenses for tech startups, like digital marketing services and CRM (Customer Relationship Management) platforms.
+For instance, the Brex Corporate Card offers many discounts and credits on tech startups’ everyday expenses, like digital marketing services and CRM (Customer Relationship Management) platforms.
 The rewards program also earns points towards other ordinary expenditures like travel and recurring software charges.

 Set Aside Emergency Funds